laki5000/java-spring-boot-redis/README.md

 ## Redis Integration

-The project provides a Redis integration through `RedisCacheService`.
+The project provides a caching abstraction through ICacheService with a Redis implementation.

 It supports storing, retrieving, and removing cached values, including cache expiration using TTL.